 Kia ora my name is Anaheke Metua.
 I was born and raised in Aotearoa, NZ descending from a wonderful mix of Maori / Cook Island, French, English, German ancestors of whom I would like to acknowledge as a gesture of respect.

 I'm now constantly learning and adapting weaving in my own unique way creating WOVEN ART that honors the past, inspired by the present and weaving our future.
-I weave as an offering to others connect to culture, community and the innate creativity within all of us.
+I weave as an offering to others connect to culture, community and the innate creativity within.